ib-1/Project-1-Ci/README.md

 ![image](assets/images/hover-state.png)

-## 2. A Feedback page
+## 2. A contact us page

-This allows users to give feedback on what they think of the webpage
+Contact us page allows encourages users to get in touch to see if they have any feedback or any suggestions to help the page

+Users could report bugs they find within the page so it could fixed for better user expierience

 ![image](assets/images/feedback-page.png)